CreatieveNaam/po-paradigma/README.md

 Comparisons allow programs to be able to take different paths based on certain conditions.
 The format of a comparison is `cmp register, register` or `cmp register, value`.

 ## Conditional Jumps
 After a comparison is made, a conditional jump can be made.
-Conditional jumps are based on the status of the flags.
 In code, conditional jumps are written just like 'normal' jumps, however `jmp` is replaced by the symbol for the conditional jump.
 The table below shows all jump symbols.

 Jump symbol (signed) | Jump symbol (unsigned) | Results of cmp a,b
 --- | --- | ---